EGartin/valheim-dedicated-server-azure/README.md

 1. Use `curl https://ipinfo.io/ip` to obtain your IP and input it in the locals variable for `your_ip` in the `ROOT:main.tf`.
 This is essential for you to be able to SSH from your box.
 If you intend to use a bastion host, make sure you're putting in the ip for the bastion host.

+2. Change the `location` field on line 18 in `ROOT:main.tf` to put it in the azure datacenter you want.
+[Azure Datacenters](https://azure.microsoft.com/en-us/global-infrastructure/geographies/)

-2. Make sure you have a keypair already made in your `EC2 > Network & Security > Key Pairs` area so you can put the name of the key in the locals in `ROOT:main.tf`.
-You don't need to include the .pem or .ppk extension.
+2. Make sure you have a keypair already made in `~/.ssh/id_rsa.pub` or modify the location/name of it in `ROOT:main.tf` in the locals on line 10.

-3. Edit the `ROOT:provider.tf` file to choose the data center you want to deploy in.
-[AWS EndPoints](https://docs.aws.amazon.com/general/latest/gr/rande.html).
-Input your API key here if you aren't going to push or share this code, otherwise save your credentials in a credential file or in your OS environment variables for security purposes.
-[Read more about Terraform and AWS credentials here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)

-  - If you want to use the spot instance reduced cost configuration:
-    - In `ROOT:Main.tf` comment out the `module:server` block in  from lines 32 to 45.
-Subsequently, uncomment the `module:spotserver` right underneath it from lines 48 to 62.
-    - In `ROOT:output.tf` comment out lines 9 through 11 and uncomment lines 14-16
+3. Edit the `ROOT:provider.tf` file to input your unique identifiers for your azure subscription and active directory app: `subscription_id`,`client_id`, `client_secret`, and `tenant_id`.
+[Azure Terraform Docs](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs)

 4. Once you've saved all your changes, open a terminal/command prompt to the location of this repository and run the following commands in succession:
   - `terraform init`